Overview

 Pattern Modules

-Pattern Modules are designed to deploy multiple Azure resources together, often using existing Resource Modules.
-They aim to accelerate the deployment of common architectures or tasks and can include other Pattern Modules, but must not reference non-AVM modules.
+Pattern Modules deploy multiple Azure resources together, typically leveraging existing Resource Modules.
+They can vary in size and complexity but are designed to accelerate the deployment of common architectures or tasks.

 How to Use Azure Verified Modules